Holding your tongue is sometimes a "specific requirement of love."

-Amid the controversy surrounding Pope Francis’s recent apostolic exhortation, Amoris Laetitia (The Joy of Love), one extraordinary section has been all but overlooked.
+Pope Francis’s apostolic exhortation Amoris Laetitia (The Joy of Love) stirred up some controversy on its publication almost six years ago.
+One extraordinary section, however, continues to be all but overlooked.
 In chapter 4, “Love in Marriage,” the Holy Father offers a moving exegesis of that popular wedding reading, St. Paul’s ode to love from 1 Corinthians.

-It’s about more than marriage, though; it’s mercy in action.
+It’s about more than marriage, though; it’s the sorely needed virtue of mercy in action.
 The love that St. Paul celebrates as the greatest and most enduring virtue is intended to be the pattern for every human relationship.
 That’s why Pope Francis’s reflections (in paragraphs 112-113 of Amoris Laetitia) on the phrase “[Love] bears all things” blew me away.

 It’s not a new notion.
 The Letter of James pulls no punches about the destructive power of unmerciful speech among the first Christians.